At a glance:

 Budgeting for Insurance Costs

 Including your insurance premiums in your monthly budget can help ensure you have enough funds set aside.
-This is particularly important for policies like Income Protection or TPD Insurance, where timely payments are essential to maintaining your coverage.
+This habit is particularly important for policies such as Income Protection or TPD Insurance, where timely payments are crucial to maintaining your coverage.

 Choosing the Right Payment Frequency